aledrocomic/gocomicwriter/docs/go_comic_writer_concept.md

 - Letter pages: add balloons, tails, captions, SFX; adjust typography and styles.
 - Export to CBZ/PDF/PNG/SVG with per-page and whole-issue options.
 - Reuse style packs and templates across projects.
+- Search across the project: global full-text with filters (character, scene, page range, tags) and fast "where-used" for characters/assets/scenes.
+- Connect to the thin backend: organization-wide search and project listing; lays groundwork for future sync.

 ---